core-json/core-json/README.md

 The deserializer is represented using a stack of the current state.
 The stack is parameterized by a constant for the maximum depth allowed for the deserialized objects, which will be used for a fixed allocation on the stack.
-The deserializer's state is approximately one byte per allowed nested object.
+The deserializer's state is approximately two bits per allowed nested object.

 Optionally, the caller may specify a stack which does dynamically allocate and supports an unbounded depth accordingly.